 The Federal False Claims Act includes whistleblower provisions that protect employees reporting violations of the Act from being discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment by his or her employer because of lawful acts done by the employee on behalf of the employee or others in furtherance of an action brought forward, including investigation for, initiation of, testimony for, or assistance in an action filed or to be filed.

 ARH has specific policies and procedures and an Organizational Compliance Plan and program in place that address the laws and regulations described above.
 ARH policy D-II-08 False Claims Statutes, provides a detailed description of the false claims statutes and their related protections.
 The ARH Organizational Compliance Plan is the organization’s primary means for detecting and preventing fraud, waste, and abuse.
-Policy D-II-08 can be viewed by following the hyperlink above and the Organizational Compliance Plan and policy D-II-08 can be made available upon request.
+Policy D-II-08 can be viewed below and policy D-II-08 can also be made available upon request.
 ARH employees, contractors, agents and those who furnish, or otherwise authorize the furnishing of, Medicare and Medicaid health care items or services are expected to review and abide by these policies.

 Suspected false claims, fraud, abuse, or other compliance concerns can be reported to the compliance officer (CCRAO) for the ARH community they’re working in.
 Likewise, reports can be made to the ARH System compliance officers located in the Legal Affairs Department in the Hazard System Center or to the Compliance Hotline at 1-888-800-2906.